President - Brian Houin, Plymouth

 Fred Kunkel, Decatur

 Fred Kunkel is part owner of Kunkel Dairy Inc. in Adams County near Decatur, and he farms alongside his father, also named Fred Kunkel.
 He is the 7th generation to work on this farm.
 The Kunkels milk about 100 Holsteins and farm around 300 acres of corn, soybeans, alfalfa, wheat, and Triticale/Rye grass.
 In August 2015 they were awarded the Sesquicentennial Hoosier Homestead for the farm being in the family since 1845.
-Fred is married to Becci, and they are expecting their first child in June.
+Fred is married to Becci, they have one son and are expecting their second child this year.

 Nathan Kuehnert, Fort Wayne